MakuwaDev/UW-Projects/Year2/Concurrent Programming/Task1/README.md

   }
   ```
   where `solve` immediately returns a `CircuitValue` object, and the actual value is obtained by calling `getValue()`, which may block until the computation finishes.
+- The solver must:
+  - Allow concurrent evaluation of multiple circuits.
+  - Evaluate subexpressions concurrently (e.g., arguments of `AND`, `OR`, etc.).
+  - Support interruption: after calling `stop()`, all ongoing computations must terminate, and new tasks must be rejected.
+Interrupted evaluations may throw `InterruptedException` on `getValue()`.